 Additionally, the Division has adopted further regulations that can be seen here.

-Which fantasy sites are licensed in Indiana?
+Which DFS sites are licensed in Indiana?

 The Indiana Gaming Commission maintains an up-to-date list of licensed fantasy providers here.